Ebino Station: Layout

-Adjacent stations
+Platforms

 History

 On 1 October 1912, Japanese Government Railways (JGR) opened a track between Yoshimatsu and Kobayashi (then named Kobayashimachi) during the first phase of construction of what it then designated as the Miyazaki Line.
 Ebino (at that time named Kakutō Station (加久藤駅)) was opened on the same day as one of several intermediate stations along the track.
 On 15 December 1923, the stretch of track between Yoshimatsu and Miyakonojō which included Kakutō, was designated as part of the Nippō Main Line.
 On 6 December 1932, the same stretch was separated out and was designated as the Kitto Line with Miyakonojō as the starting point.
+Freight operations were discontinued in 1962 and baggage handling in 1984.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, Kakutō came under the control of JR Kyushu.
 On 1 November 1990, Kakutō was renamed Ebino.

-On 25 April 2014, the station building gained protected status as a Registered National Tangible Cultural Property.
+On 25 April 2014, the station building gained protected status as a Registered Tangible Cultural Property.